Scalingo/cli/README.md

      keys         List your SSH public keys
      keys-add     Add a public SSH key to deploy your apps keys-remove  Remove a public SSH key

-   Region migrations:
-     migration-create  Start migrating an app to another region migration-run     Run a specific migration step
-     migration-abort   Abort a migration
-     migrations        List all migrations linked to an app migration-follow  Follow a running migration

    Review Apps:
      review-apps  Show review apps of the parent application